ldynia/archcolider/SystemAppoach.md

 - Reporting - No need to implement a custom reporting engine as many specialized products can produce all necessary reports based on provided data. -
 - Payments - We will only build a gateway to payment systems or even pick a payment provider to handle all specific communications with payment systems.
 - Notifications - It's better to use ready-made services that provide it to save time and money required for custom implementation.

+## Conceptual Model

+Based on system description and requirements we build the conceptual model of